eucalyptus1/things-to-remember/README.md

 ## User Story
 As a busy adult
-I want to orginize my days
+I want to organize my days
 So that i can keep track of my daily life schedule

 ## Purpose